joeyjurjens/django-es-facets/README.md

 The FacetedSearchForm is a very simple subclass of Django's default Form class.
 It has a method `get_es_facets` that returns all `FacetField` on the form, which is then later used within the `ESFacetedSearchView` to populate the available choices for each `FacetField`

-#### FacetField, TermsFacetField, RangeFacetField & FilterField
+#### FacetField, TermsFacetField, RangeFacetField, FilterField & SortField

 In order to allow users to apply filters, you have to add 'special' fields to your `FacetedSearchForm`.

-There are two types of fields:
+There are three types of fields:

 - `FacetField`
 - `FilterField`
+- `SortField`

 The `FacetField` is, as the name applies, for facets.
 It's a base class that fields should subclass while implementing the `get_es_facet` method:
 ```python